Keep Kids Reading All Summer Long!

 - Grades: PreK–K, 1–2, 3–5, 6–8, 9–12

-• Email parents to let them know students are signed up for the Summer Challenge
+- Email parents to let them know students are signed up for the Summer Reading Challenge

-• Check the interactive map to see how many minutes other schools have read
+- Check the interactive map to see how many minutes your school—and other schools—have read

 Third-grade teacher Genia Connell shares her unique incentive program that truly motivates even the most reluctant reader.